Telepact/telepact/README.md

 ### Why force servers to perform result validation?

-jAPI automatically performs validation of function results (as well as errors) against the jAPI schema, and there is no setting for servers to turn off this behavior.
+uAPI automatically performs validation of function results (as well as errors) against the uAPI schema, and there is no setting for servers to turn off this behavior.

 This design decision is intentional.
-It helps maintain the high standard of type safety in the jAPI ecosystem by preventing API providers from indulging in the plausible deniability of claiming malformed data is just an inconvenience and are instead forced to deal with a hard failure through bug reports.
+It helps maintain the high standard of type safety in the uAPI ecosystem by preventing API providers from indulging in the plausible deniability of claiming malformed data is just an inconvenience and are instead forced to deal with a hard failure through bug reports.
 Hard failures also help draw attention to type safety deficits early in the